 alpha for the beta distribution.

-stack_y determines if we stack our inputs/targets with the vector lambda drawn or do the linear combination (in general, we stack the inputs or outputs when they correspond to categories or classes and do the linear combination otherwise).
+stack_y determine whether we stack our inputs/targets with the vector lambda drawn or do the linear combination.
+(In general, we stack the inputs or outputs when they correspond to categories or classes and do the linear combination otherwise.)

 Draws a vector of lambda following a beta distribution with